dotnet/docs-maui/docs/get-started/first-app.md

 # Build your first app

-In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 17.3 Preview on Windows.
+In this tutorial, you'll learn how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 17.3 on Windows.

 :::zone pivot="devices-ios"